MasonEgger-Demos/coinbot/tutorial.md

     text = event.get("text")

     # Check and see if the activation phrase was in the text of the message.
-    # If so, execute the code to send the dad joke.
+    # If so, execute the code to flip a coin.
-    if "hey sammy, tell me a joke" in text.lower():
+    if "hey sammy, flip a coin" in text.lower():
         # Since the activation phrase was met, get the channel ID that the event
         # was executed on
         channel_id = event.get("channel")

-        # Execute the tell_joke function and send a dad joke to the channel
+        # Execute the flip_coin function and send the results of
+        # flipping a coin to the channel
-        return tell_joke(channel_id)
+        return flip_coin(channel_id)

 if __name__ == "__main__":
     # Create the logging object